 Overview of AWI

-The 30-year Anacostia Waterfront Initiative (AWI) is transforming the shores of the Anacostia River into a world-class waterfront.
+Initiated in 2000, the Anacostia Waterfront Initiative (AWI) is transforming the shores of the Anacostia River into a world-class waterfront.
 Led by the District of Columbia government and embraced by 19 regional and federal agency partners, the Anacostia Waterfront Initiative area straddles the Anacostia River and weaves through District Wards 5, 6, 7 and 8, stretching from the Tidal Basin to the District’s northeast border with Maryland.
+AWI promises a clean river environment, new parks and other recreational facilities, more job-creating commercial centers, revitalized residential neighborhoods, and multi-modal transportation options.

 Key Elements of AWI